Lumenified/RocketTelemetry/README.md

-# Realtime tocket telemetry with socket.
+# Realtime rocket telemetry with socket.
 Built with flask and react.

 ## How to run:
 ### Backend